"Flux-balance formulae" for extreme mass-ratio inspirals: Green's-function-based definition of the interaction Hamiltonian

 where we have used Hamilton's equation of Eq.~\eqref{Heq-wJ}.
-At the linear order in $\eta$, the $\tau$-average of its left-hand side of Eq.~\eqref{dHsymdtau} gives
+At the linear order in $\eta$, the $\tau$-average of the left-hand side of Eq.~\eqref{dHsymdtau} gives

-because the orbit in the test-mass limit $\eta \to 0$ is the bound Kerr geodesics, and $\Hsym = O(\eta)$ does not secularly grow (in the class of gauge in which the effective metric of Eq.~\eqref{g-eff} is well-defined~\cite{Pound:2015fma}).
+because the orbit in the test-mass limit $\eta \to 0$ is the bound Kerr geodesics, and $\Hsym = O(\eta)$ does not secularly grow (in the class of gauge in which the effective metric of Eq.~\eqref{g-eff} is well defined~\cite{Pound:2015fma}).
 Inserting this and Eq.~\eqref{dHsymdtphi} into Eq.~\eqref{dHsymdtau} with Eq.~\eqref{res-Omega}, we arrive at

 With Eq.~\eqref{del-Hsym} and the resonant phase $w^{\perp}_0$ of Eq.~\eqref{D-perp}, this relation can be translated to